Sentinelbot-official/Sentinel/TERMS_OF_SERVICE.md

 ## Open Source

-Nexus Bot is open source.
+Sentinel Bot is open source.
 You may:

 - View, modify, and distribute the code
 - Contribute improvements